chrystalchan-academic/movie_project/documents/progress.md

 	- Whenever you want to load more data, please run Milestone1_02_store_data_tmdb.ipynb then run Milestone1_02_store_data_imdb.ipynb.
 It is best not to run in Milestone1.ipynb so you can continue to work.
 	- Somehow we only load 1% of the data for TMDB for the id range we intended to load.
 	- Also, when we load IMDB, throwing exception does not help to ignore data for invalid movid id, it will just crash.

+###  Updates on Apr.11 - Milestone2:
+1. Add load tmdb file and r code for clsutering
+2. Special instructions:
+please download imdb_imputed_process.csv from google drive to run the r code.